 However, you could be permitted to bring them to work if you can provide your employer with an ESA letter from a medical provider licensed in Indiana.
 You might be able to schedule a meeting with your employer’s human resources department and ask them to make accommodations for your ESA; because many businesses now understand their importance, your request may be granted.
 A valid emotional support animal letter might be beneficial to your claim.

-However, such requests are decided case-by-case, so you must respect your employer’s choice if they decide not to allow you to bring an emotional support animal to work.
+However, such requests are decided on a case-by-case basis, so you must respect your employer’s choice if they decide not to allow you to bring an emotional support animal to work.

 What Exceptions Are There to ESA Laws in Indianapolis?